Grok patterns

 !
 Hello, %{DATA:what}!

-Custom patterns are defined using the pattern
+Custom patterns are defined using the pattern command, after which the patterns

 are available for use in the tests.

-pattern GREETING Hello|Goodbye
+pattern GREETING Hello|Goodbye;

 $ echo "[INFO] Hello, world!"